dennistwe/masterthesis/README.md

 ## Analysis Workflow
+The complete analysis workflow of the project has already been published more detailed while giving more introductory background as well as greater discussion sections on [RPubs](https://rpubs.com/DeTwes/modeling_thii_trna_interaction).

 Each individual Rmd file covers one particular analysis step as depicted in figure 1.2.
 Also, to each Rmd file belongs a static website deposited on Rpubs.

+However, in an attempt to additionally give an overview in a concise way, each of the six analysis steps (see fig. 1.2) were allocated to individual Rmarkdown-files which are deposited in this repository.
+Also, to each Rmd-file belongs a static website published on Rpubs.
+In what follows are  short descriptions of the Rmd-file contents.

 <p>
     <img src="/pictures/analysis_overview.png" alt="intro">